Hurt on the Job?

 2/3 x average weekly wage x % of disability = weekly benefit.

-There are also caps on weekly benefits based on the date of accident.
+There are also caps on weekly benefits based on the date of the accident.

-According to sections 2 and 3 of New York’s Workers’ Compensation Law, just about every employer in the state of New York has to supply workers’ compensation coverage to their employees.
+According to sections two and three of New York’s Workers’ Compensation Law, just about every employer in the state of New York has to supply workers’ compensation coverage to their employees.
 Qualifying employees can work for non-profit or for-profit organizations, so long as they are compensated.

 As previously mentioned, the first three steps to take immediately after being hurt on the job include (i) seeking medical attention, (ii) notifying your employer in writing, and (iii) filing a claim with the Board on Form C-3.
 There are some other time-sensitive steps in the claim process of which to be aware: